seanpm2001/valloon91234/README.md

 # Here's my details:

-* Web/Java
+* Web/Web3/E-Commerce

-        8 years of experience in web development, backend(Java Spring/Spring Boot, NodeJS) and frontend(ReactJS).
+        9 years of experience in Web/Web3/E-Commerce development including frontend, backend and database.
         I mastered in W3C and SEO protocols.
 I am excellent in frontend responsive & browser/mobile sensitive design.
+        I have solid experience in web/email hosting and server management.

 * Blockchain

         Blockchain is my most favourite and confident major.
-        I am excellent at Solidity Backend + Web3 Frontend.
+        I am excellent at Solidity, Rust NFT and so on.

-* C#/.NET, Java
+* C#/.NET, Java, Python

         I major in OOP, especially Java and C# including its byte code.
-        I have solid experience in developing web backend server with JAVA and Windows Apps with C#.
+        I have solid experience in developing web/game backend, microservices and desktop apps with JAVA C# and Python.

 * x86/x64 Assembly, Java byte code, Java smali, .Net IL